GetResponse/DevZone/API/README.md

 * `subject` (mandatory) – Subject value, all merge-words should be written as [GetResponse Dynamic Content](https://github.com/GetResponse/DevZone/tree/master/DC) syntax.
 * `contents` (mandatory) – Allowed keys are plain and html, at least one is mandatory.
 All merge-words should be written as [GetResponse Dynamic Content](https://github.com/GetResponse/DevZone/tree/master/DC) syntax.
 * `flags` (optional) – Enables extra functionality for a message, see [message_flags](#message_flags) for available values.
-* `type` – Type of draft, allowed values are newsletter and follow-up.

 _JSON result:_